AMKreme/tff2020/README.md

 # tff2020
 *tff2020* is a toolkit available in both Matlab and python languages for time-frequency fading using Gabor multipliers based on the work in paper
-**Time-frequency fading algorithms based on Gabor multipliers** by A. Marina Krémé, Valentin Emiya, Caroline Chaux and Bruno Torré́sani, 2020.
+**Time-frequency fading algorithms based on Gabor multipliers** by A. Marina Krémé, Valentin Emiya, Caroline Chaux and Bruno Torrésani, 2020.

 For more information please contact ama-marina.kreme@univ-amu.fr/valentin.emiya@lis-lab.fr